splunk/public-o11y-docs/gdi/get-data-in/connect/aws/get-awstoc.rst

   Connect to AWS with the UI guided setup <aws-wizardconfig>
   Connect to AWS with the API <aws-apiconfig>
   Connect to AWS with Terraform <aws-terraformconfig>
-  Connect from the AWS console <aws-console-ms>
+  Connect Metric Streams from the AWS console <aws-console-ms>
   Private Connectivity using PrivateLink <aws-privatelink>
   Collect logs from AWS <aws-logs>
   CloudFormation templates <aws-cloudformation>